 2. Service of amended petition.
 The Texas Supreme Court confirms that an amended petition can now be served pursuant to Rule 21a.
 A citation and personal service are no longer required.
 Assuming a defendant is properly served with citation and the original petition, the amended petition, even if it requests a more onerous judgment, can be served pursuant to rule 21a, and no additional citation is required.
 In re E.A., 287 S.W.3d 1, 4 (Tex.
 2009).
-Because the amended petition did not include a certificate of service, plaintiff did not make a prima facie case of the fact of service of the amended pleading.
+There, because the amended petition did not include a certificate of service, plaintiff did not make a prima facie case of the fact of service of the amended pleading.
 Three justices opposed abandoning the citation requirement, noting that unsophisticated litigants may be taken advantage of by a plaintiff "raising the stakes" after a defendant failed to respond to the citation and original pleading.
 Practice Tip: When amending a petition, remember to add a certificate of service, confirming service on all parties, pursuant to Rule 21a.

-Previously there was uncertainty as to the method of serving an amended petition.
-A determination had to be made as to whether the amended petition requested a more onerous judgment.
+Previously there was uncertainty as to the method of serving an amended petition. determination had to be made as to whether the amended petition requested a more onerous judgment.
 See Weaver v.
 Hartford Accident & Indem.
 Co., 570 S.W.2d 367,370(Tex.
 1978).
-But In re E.A., notes that Rule 21a as amended in 1990, eliminates the need to serve a defendant with citation when serving an amended petition, even if it requests a more onerous judgment.
+But In re E.A. notes that Rule 21a as amended in 1990, eliminates the need to serve a defendant with citation when serving an amended petition, even if it requests a more onerous judgment.
+See also Rios v.
+Rios, No. 13-09-00437-CV (Tex.
+App. - -Corpus Christi July 15, 2010, n.p.h.)(2010 Tex.
+App.
+Lexis 5539)(mem. op.)(inexplicably applies "more onerous judgment test, ignoring In re E.A.).
+See also Olive Tree Apts. v.
+Trevino,, No. 04-09-00740-CV(Tex.
+App. - - San Antonio May 5, 2010, n.p.h.)(2010 Tex.
+App.
+Lexis 3354)(mem. op.).
+A default judgment taken without proper service of the pleading upon which it was based, is void.
+Rule 21a service would have been sufficient, but there was no service of the amended pleading.

 - 3. Service on Sunday.
 Service cannot be made on Sunday except in actions where plaintiff seeks an injunction, attachment, garnishment, sequestration or a distress warrant.
 Rule 6.
-In the Interest of J.T.O., No. 04-07-00241-CV (Tex.
-App. - San Antonio January 16, 2008, n.p.h.)(2008 Tex.
+In re J.T.O., No. 04-07-00241-CV (Tex.
+App. - San Antonio January 16, 2008, no pet.)(2008 Tex.
 App.
 Lexis 303)(mem. op.)(defendant served on Sunday, and citation defect, judgment reversed). - 4.
 Copies to multiple defendants.
 Where multiple defendants are named in the citation, each defendant must be served with a copy of the citation.
 American Spiritualist Assoc. v.
 Ravkind, 313 S.W.2d 121, 124 (Tex.
 Civ.
-App.--Dallas 1958, writ refd n.r.e.). - 5.
+App.--Dallas 1958, writ ref'd n.r.e.). - 5.
 No trickery.
 Service of process on a defendant who has been decoyed, enticed, or induced to come within its reach by false representation may compel a court not to exercise jurisdiction.
-See Justice

-O'Connor's dissent in Goldwait v.
+See Justice O'Connor's dissent in Goldwait v.
 State, 961 S.W.2d 432, 437 (Tex.
 App.--Houston [1st Dist.]
 1997, no writ).